 1.9.2 Duties The implementation of academic programs is vested mainly in the academic departments, and the administration of these departments is the responsibility of the chairs.
 Major aspects of departmental administration include providing academic leadership; presiding over department meetings; scheduling classes and assigning faculty to them; allocating department space; administering the departmental operating budget; coordinating curriculum, program, outcomes assessment, and accreditation reviews as required; reviewing and correcting departmental information in the University academic catalogs; taking the lead in recruiting, hiring (or terminating), evaluating, and rewarding the department’s faculty; recommending faculty reappointments, promotions, and tenure (see §7 and relevant appendices); and performing other duties as determined by the Dean and the chair in consultation.
 As part of the shared responsibility for academic governance, faculty committees are often formed in departments to make recommendations and otherwise assist the chair and the department faculty in the conduct of business required to effectively carry out departmental administration.
 The size of the department, and the nature and complexity of its administration and organization, will influence the kinds of departmental committees constituted.
 Department chairs meet as a group with the dean when he/she deems it appropriate for the purpose of discussing educational issues and advising the dean on matters relevant to planning, implementation, evaluation, and improvement of the educational program.
 Chairs also meet individually with the dean at least once per academic year.

-1.9.3 Reporting and Evaluation Department chairs in each college report directly to their respective college deans on all matters related to the programs of the colleges, and the deans are responsible for the annual evaluation of department chairs within their college (following procedures outlined in §§1.8.3 and 6.1).
+1.9.3 Reporting and Evaluation Department chairs in each college report directly to their respective college deans on all matters related to the programs of the colleges, and the deans are responsible for the annual evaluation of department chairs within their college (following procedures outlined in §6.1).
 Chairs are evaluated annually, with written input from all departmental faculty members.
 These evaluations take place during the same period of time in the fall semester over which annual faculty evaluations are conducted (see §6.1).

 .1 In the event that a department chair is approved for a sabbatical or other planned leave during his or her term as chair, a temporary department chair who will serve in that capacity for the duration of the department chair’s leave may be appointed.
 The temporary chair should meet the qualifications required for serving as a department chair.
 The department chair nominates the temporary chair replacement, subject to the approval of the College Dean, the Provost, and the President.
 The replacement chair will receive the authorized salary supplement and teaching load reduction during the chair’s period of leave, prorated to the duration of the leave period.